mtumilowicz/scrum-notes/README.md

 * since the early 1990s
 * Scrum is not: process, technique, definitive method
     * is rather: framework within you can employ various processes and techniques
+    * framework for dealing with complexity
+    * framework for optimizing decision making based on the knowledge and experience of the entire team
 * used in
     * research, technologies, product capabilities
     * develop, sustain and renew products